linx-software/linx-oauth2-token-service/README.md

    Copy the 'apiKey' value from the debug output.

    Open the Solution's Settings and past the copied value into the'ApiKey' setting value.
-3. Initate the OAuth flow: Open the _TestInitiateFlow_ function in your Linx Designer and Add a Breakpoint (Right click - Add breakpoint) to the InitateFlow function call.
+3. Initiate the OAuth flow: Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.
 Next, debug the _TestInitiateFlow_ function and STEP OVER the InitateFlow function call.
 Copy the value from the Debug Values panel and navigate to it in a browser.
 4. After successful authorization, go back to the Linx Designer and debug the TestFetchToken function, adding a breakpoint and stepping over the FetchToken function call like before.
 5. Copy the value of the access token returned from the function call.
 6. To test your access token, debug the TestAccessTokenGithub function, pasting the access token in the input parameter.